 A week or so later, however, the hole had reappeared.
 In fact, there was a second hole a bit further down the fence, and this one was a bit larger.
 I filled them both in and then used some stones and bits of concrete debris to prevent further digging at those spots.

 You can see where this is going.
 New holes appeared and were promptly filled and blocked.
-We still hadn't clued in to the fact that we needed an electronic fence.
+We still hadn't clued in to the fact that we needed an Invisible Fence.
 Sometimes the stones and debris I placed were moved aside so that the animal (I was fairly sure at this point that it was one or both of our dogs, but I had no real proof) could continue digging in one of the previous spots.
 Maybe they thought it was a game.
 I just found it annoying!
-I even nailed wooden boards over the bigger holes to prevent them from reappearing.

 If I had to specifically list the warning signs that should cause you to consider getting an Invisible Fence system, they would be:

 - Holes appearing mysteriously under the regular fence.